beling/book-pl/src/ch08-03-hash-maps.md

 `collect` into many different data structures and Rust doesn’t know which you want unless you specify.
 For the parameters for the key and value types, however, we use underscores, and Rust can infer the types that the hash map contains based on the types of the data in the vectors.
-In Listing 8-21, the key type will be `String` and the value type will be `i32`, just as the types were in Listing 8-20.
+In listing 8-21, the key type will be `String` and the value type will be `i32`, just as the types were in listing 8-20.

 ### Hash Maps and Ownership

 For types that implement the `Copy` trait, like `i32`, the values are copied into the hash map.
-For owned values like `String`, the values will be moved and the hash map will be the owner of those values, as demonstrated in Listing 8-22.
+For owned values like `String`, the values will be moved and the hash map will be the owner of those values, as demonstrated in listing 8-22.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-22/src/main.rs:here}}